Danger costs money. How unsafe can you afford to be?

 America’s OTR truckers have an enviable safety record.
 Despite the ever-increasing number of trucks on America’s roadways, the accident rate has moved consistently downward over the last two decades.
 Based on 2015 data from the FMCSA, only 3.3 crashes involving large trucks and buses occurred per 100,000,000 miles driven.
 Injury rates have seen a steady decline as well.

 However, continuous improvement is the path to lasting success.
-Given the enormous cost of truck crashes, it’s important to take every opportunity to increase safety.
+Given the enormous cost of truck crashes, it’s important to take every opportunity to increase fleet safety.
 Fleet tracking software can help.

 In a 2008 study, the FMCSA found the average cost of a single-trailer semi crash was $172,292.
 This included not only damage to cargo and the vehicle, but also loss of revenue, and a host of other related expenses.